5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 - Compare the structure of `UEFI > Drivers` with sample.plist (format changed in OC 0.7.3)
 - **OC Troubleshooting Workflow**: ![OpenCore Troubleshooting](https://user-images.githubusercontent.com/76865553/135234918-2d0ce665-9037-4dd6-b0f4-e2b54c081160.png)

-### Settings for `MinDate`/`MinVersion`
+### `MinDate`/`MinVersion` settings for the APFS driver
-OpenCore introduced a new security feature in version 0.7.2 which prohibits the APFS driver from loading if it doesn't comply to a specific `MinDate` and `MinVersion`.
-The new "Default" value is based on macOS Big Sur.
-So if you're using macOS Catalina you won't see your drives.
+OpenCore introduced a new security feature in version 0.7.2 which prohibits the APFS driver from loading if it doesn't comply to a specific Date and Version (`MinDate` and `MinVersion`).

+The new default values `0`and `0` is for macOS Big Sur.
+So if you're running an older version of macOS, you won't see your drives.
 To disable this feature, enter `-1` and the APFS driver will load for any macOS version.

 **Here's a list of supported Values:**